Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-19l2AM8vDQo.md

 ### Transcript

-> do you plan on working on the multiplayer aspect we work on the multiplayer aspect literally every day yes yep so uh yep we plan to continue doing that
+> do you plan on working on the multiplayer aspect we work on the multiplayer aspect literally every day yes yep so, yep we plan to continue doing that